 The domestication of B. mori from wild B. mandarina is one of the best-characterised examples of invertebrate domestication and represents a powerful model for studying the genomic consequences of prolonged artificial selection.
 Molecular phylogenetic analyses based on mitochondrial and nuclear gene sequences confirmed the origin of domesticated B. mori from Chinese B. mandarina populations, with Japanese B. mandarina representing a more distantly related lineage (Arunkumar et al., 2006).
 Genome-wide resequencing of 40 silkworm accessions by Xia et al. (2009) identified numerous genomic regions bearing signatures of domestication-associated selective sweeps, characterised by reduced nucleotide diversity, elevated linkage disequilibrium, and allele frequency spectra inconsistent with neutral expectations.
 Genes in sweep regions are enriched for functions related to silk protein quantity and quality, larval colouration, egg diapause, thermal tolerance, and reproductive output, reflecting the multidimensional nature of the domestication phenotype and the complex demands placed on the silkworm by its transition from a free-living to a managed environment.

-The high-resolution pangenome study of Tong et al. (2022), integrating genomic data from over a thousand silkworm accessions including wild populations of B. mandarina from multiple geographic origins, provided an unprecedented view of structural variation and gene copy number polymorphism associated with domestication and subsequent improvement breeding.
-Hundreds of genes and structural variants associated with artificial selection were identified, including loci governing two major economic traits — silk yield and fibre fineness — as well as two ecologically relevant traits — egg diapause and aposematic larval colouration.
-The resolution of these domestication-associated loci at the structural variant level, facilitated by long-read sequencing, revealed the importance of gene duplications, inversions, and other complex rearrangements — in addition to single nucleotide substitutions — in the genetics of artificial selection (Tong et al., 2022).
+The high-resolution pan-genome study of Tong et al. (2022), integrating genomic data from over a thousand silkworm accessions, including wild populations of B. mandarina from multiple geographic origins, provided an unprecedented view of structural variation and gene copy number polymorphism associated with domestication and subsequent improvement breeding.
+Hundreds of genes and structural variants associated with artificial selection were identified, including loci governing two major economic traits, silk yield and fibre fineness, as well as two ecologically relevant traits, egg diapause and aposematic larval colouration.
+The resolution of these domestication-associated loci at the structural variant level, facilitated by long-read sequencing, revealed the importance of gene duplications, inversions, and other complex rearrangements, in addition to single nucleotide substitutions, in the genetics of artificial selection (Tong et al., 2022).

 7.2 Comparative Genomics Across Lepidoptera

 Bombyx mori has served as the primary reference genome for comparative analyses across the order Lepidoptera, one of the most species-rich and ecologically diverse orders of insects.
 Comparative analyses with the genomes of Heliconius melpomene, Danaus plexippus, Manduca sexta, and other lepidopterans have illuminated the patterns of synteny conservation, gene family expansion and contraction, and lineage-specific gene innovation that underlie the extraordinary ecological and phenotypic diversity of this order.
 Comparisons of silk-related genes across bombycids and sphingids have shed light on the molecular evolution of silk fibroin genes and the diversification of silk-producing organs across the Lepidoptera.
-Analyses of detoxification gene families — including cytochrome P450 monooxygenases, glutathione S-transferases, and UDP-glucosyltransferases — have provided insight into the molecular adaptations enabling herbivory on chemically defended host plants such as mulberry (Xia et al., 2014).
+Analyses of detoxification gene families, including cytochrome P450 monooxygenases, glutathione S-transferases, and UDP-glucosyltransferases, have provided insight into the molecular adaptations enabling herbivory on chemically defended host plants such as mulberry (Xia et al., 2014).

-Comparative analyses of immunity gene families have similarly been informative, revealing both conserved components of the insect innate immune system — including Toll and IMD pathway members, pattern recognition receptors, and antimicrobial peptide families — and taxon-specific differences in gene copy number and domain architecture (Tanaka et al., 2008).
+Comparative analyses of immunity gene families have similarly been informative, revealing both conserved components of the insect innate immune system, including Toll and IMD pathway members, pattern recognition receptors, and antimicrobial peptide families, and taxon-specific differences in gene copy number and domain architecture (Tanaka et al., 2008).
 The IMD pathway, which is prominent in immunity against Gram-negative bacteria in Drosophila, has a notably reduced gene complement in B. mori compared to flies, suggesting functional streamlining or redundancy with other pathways in lepidopteran immunity.
 The identification of such differences provides important context for interpreting the results of functional immune studies in the silkworm and for extrapolating findings to other Lepidoptera.

 8. Genetic Manipulation and Genome Editing